finzic/MasterOfPuppets/README.md

-# MasterOfPuppets
+MasterOfPuppets
-Sample app and proof of concept for the PuppetMaster idea MasterOfPuppets
 ===============
+Sample app and proof of concept for the _PuppetMaster_ idea

 This repo contains a sample app, some automated tests, and code to process annotations that will be used as a playground for the *PuppetMaster* idea.